SparkBeyond/agentune/docs/threading.md

    wrapping the same data.
 2. Duckdb connection instances (DuckDBPyConnection) *are* threadsafe, but using them is blocking, so multiple threads can't use the same connection.
 Call .cursor() to cheaply get a new connection (with the same attached databases) and send that to the other thread.
+Remember to close the new connection when done (as with all calls to .cursor()).